EricGit/SuperFind/README.rst

 * SuperFind helps you find class, modules, and functions in ruby, erb, and javascript files. even across files with just a click.
 Use ``super+f3`` or ``alt+click`` which will select the word and do a search.

-* The first time you use it
+* The first time you use it scans all files and reads at least some files.
+Beacause of this, it might be slow on the first try.